hamburgcodingschool/design-fundamentals/README.md

 You could compare this with an optional stroll through nature or the woods.
 As compared to everything on one screen would feel like a marketplace where all the impression rain on you at the same time, trying to get your attention at the same time.
 Everybody screams for you louder than the others to get your attention and sell you their product or benefit.
 This is confusing and a lot to process and does not allow for focus and clarity and comprehension and sequential learning, but results in information overload.

+## Tricks

+Eye-squeeze-test to determine your visual hierarchy, the reading order if you will.
+It allows you to see which elements take what amount of attention in your design and how they (mis-)guide the user by this, apart from their content (just visual appearance).
+This also works by overlayin a transparent blurred shape over a design.
+(Easily possible in design software like e.g. in Figma or Sketch.)

-Rules of thumb:
+## Rules of thumb

+### How to build a visual hierarchy

-How to select colors and where?
+### How to select colors?
 - Start with black (type) white (paper/canvas)
 - For each new color, think about if you could do it + some shade of grey to have sogrey and an accent color and see if that already works for you.

-How to select fonts?
+### How to select fonts?
 Google fonts
 If you want to pari fonts, make sure the really differ from each other.
 Do not try to pair fonts that are similar.
 Better take a font that has a lot of weights and variants (a big family) son you can stay inside the family and variate as needed, but overall stay in the same family (character).

-How to style fonts?
+### How to style fonts?
 What is a good starting point for font-size, line-height and paragraph width.
 - For reading text, do not go below 16px font size.
 - Line-height can be set relative to 1.5em and will optimize
 - Do not use multiple styles for the same purpose, e.g emphasizing a word (only bold or italic).
--

-How to pair fonts?

 How to decide on headline sizes and where to start?
 Start with the smallest text size you defined (probably min.
 16px as the largest amount of text will be set in this) and go up from there.

-Use big steps, that really make a difference to the reader, instead of light and subtle differences that might not get notice.
-Contrast is what makes the difference.
+### Why define a headline hierarchy and a grid ?
 That is basically why we create grids and steppingstones in font sizes (also a kind of grid).
 To make sure the differences are big enough for user to clearly recognize.
 Also by creating the stepping we reduce the number of choices drastically and make sure we have the flexibility to chunk content and in doing so create repeating patterns that users can learn and rely on.

-What design is, is the process of selecting and adjusting the necessary design parameters in the given context (sender/message/channel/receiver/interaction), so users can digest (learn) the content (storyline) with focus and get value out o using your website or app.

-How to do a grid?
+### How to create a grid?
-12 columns
+Use 12 columns
+Use 960px max width for your base content grid

 Max-Width/Min-Width for the whole grid.
 1200px for both?

+### How to make any page look better?
 html {   max-width:70ch;   padding:2ch;   margin:auto;   color:#333;   font-size:1.2em; }

-Good links for further reading:
+## Further learning on design

 Learning UI - newsletter & Teardowns
 https://learnui.design/